DelvinSynclaire/PocketTeam_Builder_1.9/README.md

 It is well organized and features a MVVM structure, along with Reusable and Customizable code.
 It is also made with SwiftUI with eveery line being written by ME!
+You can find every line I wrote in teh Shared File

 Feel free to look around.